 summary(reg) # all sorts of summary stats

-mySumReg = summary(reg) #store
+= summary(reg) #store

-mySumReg$r.squared # extract r-squared
+mySumReg $r.squared # extract r-squared

 mySumReg$adj.r.squared